cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 ### DualValueSchedule

-A two-state schedule, this schedule is defined by a usage value for usage times, and an idle value outside this temporal boundaries.
-Information about the number of usage days per year and usage hours per usage days are also defined.
+A two-state schedule.
+This schedule is defined by a `usageValue` for usage times, and an `idleValue` outside these temporal boundaries.
+Usage times are characterized by the numbers `usageHoursPerDay` and `usageHoursPerDay` (usage hours per usage days).
 This schedule complies in particular with the data requirements of the codes and norms describing the monthly energy balance (DIN 18599-2, ISO 13790).

 ```xml
 <!--Example of a DualValueSchedule-->